 We will give three examples of typical local conflicts in America.

-1. A neighborhood disagrees about whether they should oppose a large new development that will bring in renters able to pay much more for housing than most current residents could afford.
+1. A neighborhood disagrees about whether they should oppose a large new development that will attract higher-income renters.

 2. A community organization is split about whether the next president should be a young newcomer to the area who envisions a really hip neighborhood, or a long-term resident who understands area history and wants it to return to its former glory.